 10 Tips for a Better Year of Goals

 Hello 2018!
 Happy New Year everyone!
 The New Year is upon us and just like many, it’s a good time to check in and evaluate yourself.
 10 Tips for a Better Year of Goals is a great way to do just that.
 2018 is a big year for us.
 Well, a big birthday year for me and a big anniversary year for me and my husband.
 Ten years ago, I thought 2018 seemed so far away.
 But finally arriving to this year has made me realized, time is flying too fast and time is truly precious.
 This year, I strive to be more present in the moment.
 Present with my kids, present with my husband, present with my family and friends.
 I am definitely one who can get distracted.
+I know that some people will have different goals to me, for example, I have one friend who owns a business who wants to save/earn as much money as possible.
+One way that she did this was by comparing cheaper business energy on a site like simplyswitch.com.
+It doesn’t matter how big or small your goal is, you can do it.
 Last year, I posted an awesome list of 10 New Year’s Goals Everyone Needs to Make.
 I still stand by that list, and have to say it’s a tough one to follow, but I truly feel like when I was good at following *most* of that list.
 But definitely not all.
 When I did even just some of it, I felt the most happiest and satisfied in my day’s work.
 Following through on goals can be tough, and so often are not achievable or forgotten about through out the year.
 So I wanted to suggest what I have found to be helpful in my life are 10 Tips for a better year of goals.
 These can jump start your year and help to eliminate distractions that make it hard to achieve those goals.

 10 Tips for a Better Year of Goals